biostars/conda-ready-entrez-direct/README.md

 ### Rationale

-The official entrez-direct install script connects to the internet to download certain software, and that process is not compatible with the bioconda install.
+The official entrez-direct install script connects to the internet to download the binary component.
+Connecting to the internet during installation is not allowed during the  bioconda install process as it is a security risk (and makes auditing code impossible).

 This repository prepackages entrez-direct to contain all code inside the repository.